 - Secondary rental collision cover

-The great news starts with the welcome offer where the $200 bonus is essentially free cash (assuming you never carry a balance and get charged interest) which can be earned relatively easily (it only requires $500 of spending) and while earning a fantastic rate of return.
+The great news starts with the welcome offer where the $200 bonus could be considered free cash (assuming you never carry a balance and get charged interest and/or fees), which can be earned relatively easily (it only requires $500 of spending), and which can be earned while earning a fantastic rate of return.

 Essentially, the cash back that the Flex Card earns can be turned into a currency that can be used to book high-end hotels and premium cabin flights for considerably less than they would ordinarily cost.